GoodhillLab/CILVA/README.md

 Python code for fitting the calcium imaging latent variable analysis model.
 See the companion preprint at https://www.biorxiv.org/content/10.1101/691261v1 for more information.

-Software version: 1.0.

-Feedback or questions about the code can be directed to [marcus.triplett@columbia.edu](marcus.triplett@columbia.edu).

 ## Overview

 This code fits a latent variable model to a matrix of fluorescence traces.
 The fitted model provides